Agent signing keypair

 The HSM unwraps the DEK.
 The DEK decrypts the credential.
 The credential is attached to the outbound upstream call, the call fires, the response returns.
 The plaintext is dropped before the function returns.
 Nothing is logged that would let an operator reconstruct the token.

-An immutable audit row captures who, what, when, scope, result, and the size of the call.
+An append-only audit row captures who, what, when, scope, result, and the size of the call.
 It does not capture the credential or the response body.
-The audit log is the only thing that persists after the call.
+The log is enforced append-only by row-level security (INSERT only, no UPDATE or DELETE).
+Each row records which credential and which account connection were used.

 Across five common actors, here is exactly what each can read about a credential.
 Cells are intentional.
-Where AgentValet engineers have access, it is metadata only.
+On the hosted plan, AgentValet engineers hold Key Vault access to operate the service.
+Every key-vault operation is logged.
+The "operator" row reflects what is accessible day-to-day via app credentials.

 Each layer can revoke independently.
 From the smallest scalpel to the global cut, here is what each pull actually shuts down.
 None of them require AgentValet to ship code.